lenskit/lenskit/lenskit-archetype-fancy-analysis/README.md

 * lenskit-analysis

 The key user files that you are likely to want to edit are:
-: runs an R script from src/eval/chart.R on the output data in target/analysis, and generates charts as PDF files in that same directory.
+* pom.xml: to change the value of grouplens.mldata.acknowledgement,
+  or to change the dataset that is downloaded.
+* src/eval/get-data.xml: to change the dataset that is downloaded.
+  May require changes in pom.xml as well.
+* src/eval/eval.groovy: to change the lenskit evaluation that is run, perhaps by configuring different recommenders.
+* src/eval/chart.R: to change the analysis of the output data in target/analysis,
+  perhaps including the charts that are generated.

 This structure fits the Maven model: all input files are in the src tree, and all generated files are in the target tree, where they may